Parachute Commando Regiments: Training and coaching

 At the end of the course, the student is subject to a diploma examination.

-In addition, some will go for advanced training at the commandos training centre (EFCIP) in Boghar.
+Some will go for advanced training at the commandos training centre (EFCIP) in Boghar.

-Para-commando units are basically organized on the model of the Russian Spetsnaz, and many officers and non-commissioned officers have undergone additional and specialized training in South Korea, China, South Africa, the United Kingdom, the United States, Italy, Germany, Russia, and France.
+Para-commando units are organized on the model of the Russian Spetsnaz, and many officers and non-commissioned officers have undergone additional and specialized training in South Korea, China, South Africa, the United Kingdom, the United States, Italy, Germany, Russia, and France.

-The level of training there is very advanced in all areas of individual and collective combat (closecombat, shooting, sabotage, camouflage, reconnaissance, parachuting, interrogation of prisoners, etc.).
+The level of training there is advanced in all areas of individual and collective combat (close combat, shooting, sabotage, camouflage, reconnaissance, parachuting, interrogation of prisoners, etc.).